- Religion and Philosophy»

 Matthew 15 11

 People like to say this verse is saying that whatever food you eat, it does not defile you.
 But this verse is not even talking about food.
 Turn to verse 1 and we will read to verse 20.
 Notice how the Pharisees are asking the Messiah why the disciples are transgressing the tradition of the ELDERS by not washing their hands before they eat.
 This was not a law in the Torah.
 How does he answer?
 He asks them why they transgress the commandment of the Almighty by enforcing their own tradition and not enforcing a scriptural law such as honoring your mother and father?
 That's part of the law.
-The first ten commandments (there are actually over 600, those first ten are not the only ones, read it in the first five books).
+The ten commandments.

 So what does make a man unclean?
 Verses 16 to 19 tells us.
 Evil thoughts of murders, adulteries, fornications, thefts, false witness, blasphemies.
 Sin makes you unclean.
 But what does verse 20 say?
-Eating with dirty hands does NOT defile a man.
+Eating with unwashed hands does NOT defile a man.
 This is not about food at all.
-This is saying that having some dirt on your hands and you eat something does not make you unclean like an unclean animal in scripture.
 But knowingly indulging in foods that are not good for you?
-That is another story, but we will go into that momentarily.
-If he was talking about unclean food or dirt and unclean food, verse 20 would say he said neither dirt or unclean food defiles a man.
+That is another story, but we will go into that at the end of the article.
+If he was talking about unclean food or unwashed hands and unclean food, verse 20 would say he said neither this or unclean food defiles a man.

 He wasn't against the Pharisees for preaching the law of eating clean meats.
-He was against them because they =neglected the weightier matters, and they were being hypocrites who enforced their own traditions but always liked to point their finger at others.
+He was against them because they neglected the weightier matters, and they were being hypocrites who enforced their own traditions but always liked to point their finger at others.
 These were the same guys that Isaiah was talking about in Isaiah 29 13, talking about their love for the Most High with their mouths but their heart is not with him.
 They are hypocrites.
 That is why the Savior came.
 He came to preach the truth of the law to his lost people as they were being led astray by these prophets.
+There is also a reason as to why the Pharisees taught thus law which we will go into in Mark.

 Mark 7 19